DataDog/dd-sdk-android/docs/configure_rum_android_sdk.md

 ## Track custom global attributes

-In addition to the [default RUM attributes][3] captured by the mobile SDK automatically, you can choose to add additional contextual information, such as custom attributes, to your RUM events to enrich your observability within Datadog.
+In addition to the [default RUM attributes][3] captured by the RUM Android SDK automatically, you can choose to add additional contextual information, such as custom attributes, to your RUM events to enrich your observability within Datadog.
 Custom attributes allow you to slice and dice information about observed user behavior (such as cart value, merchant tier, or ad campaign) with code-level information (such as backend services, session timeline, error logs, and network health).

 ### Track User Sessions

 Adding user information to your RUM sessions makes it easy to:
 * Follow the journey of a given user
 * Know which users are the most impacted by errors